Horb am Neckar: History

 Horb was first documented as horv or horva, meaning "swamp" in Old High German, in 1090.
 But since Old High German was nearly extinct at that time, it is assumed that Horb is even older than that.

 The swampy land along the Neckar forced the builders of the town to lay it out among the foothills of the mountain called Schütteberg.
 Today the townscape is characterised by the location of the whole historic city on top of a hill, making it visible from any direction.

 Horb was first documented as a town in 1228, and the first references to a mayor (Schultheiß) and a market are to be found in 1244 and 1277, respectively.
 Until 1305, Horb belonged to the counts palatine of Tübingen, and later to the counts of Hohenberg.
 In 1381, Horb came into the possession of Austria (Further Austria) and served as an administrative seat for the local Vogt.
 Later, in 1806, Horb became part of the Kingdom of Württemberg, and a year it was made into an administrative center, Oberamt Horb.
 Its borders had changed several times in the following years, and in 1938 it was reorganized as a rural district, Landkreis Horb.

-Current constituent communities Betra, Dettensee, Dettingen, Dettlingen and Dießen had belonged to the Principality of Hohenzollern-Sigmaringen since 1803, where they were organized under Oberamt Hechingen (and from 1838–1854, Oberamt Haigerloch).
+Current constituent communities Betra, Dettensee, Dettingen, Dettlingen and Dießen had belonged to the Principality of Hohenzollern-Sigmaringen since 1803, where they were organized under Oberamt Hechingen (and from 1838 to 1854, Oberamt Haigerloch).
 In 1925, Oberamt Hechingen was made into Landkreis Hechingen.

 Between 1971 and 1975, a total of 18 surrounding municipalities, including the above-mentioned communities from the District of Hechingen, were assigned to Landkreis Horb or its legal successor, Landkreis Freudenstadt.
 The districts of both Horb and Hechingen were dissolved as part of Baden-Württemberg's 1973 local government reforms, and the majority of Horb's territory, including the city itself, was transferred to Freudenstadt, itself now part of the newly created Northern Black Forest Region in the recently expanded Regierungsbezirk of Karlsruhe.
 This is how a town that once belonged to Württemberg came to be administered from the former capital of Baden.

 In 1979, Horb exceeded 20,000 residents for the first time, thus allowing the town to petition the state government of Baden-Württemberg to be made into a major district town (Große Kreisstadt); the request was granted, effective as of 1 January 1981.